 The third is an expedition model.
-It has some unique characteristics that allow it be portable, a bit lighter in weight, and more resistant to inclement weather, snow and wind.
+It has some unique characteristics that allow it to be portable, a bit lighter in weight, and more resistant to inclement weather, snow, and wind.

 Whether it’s a tent that sleeps one or a tent that sleeps eight, there are some standard features that always need to be considered.